 Love is hard.
 Some people get lucky and find long-term relationships right away, but don't feel discouraged — or like you have to be one of those 20-somethings.
 It can take a few duds before you find a winner, so until the lucky guy comes along, enjoy being single.
-And when a guy totally breaks your heart, know that the world will continue to turn and Ben & Jerry's is always within a mile radius.
+But when you do find him, don't take what you have for granted.

 5. Your metabolism slows down.

 Put down the donut . . . or the pizza or the chips or whatever it is that's calling your name from the kitchen cupboard.
 OK, take a bite, then put it down.
 You're young, you're stressed, food is good — trust me, I get it.
 Unfortunately for us, the human body's metabolism rapidly slows down as it enters its 20s.
 That means you can't eat what you want anymore — one of the saddest truths in adulthood.